AAC-1937: Beginnings

-In Catalonia, after the July 1936 military uprising in Barcelona, the workers decided to help the war effort by producing weapons, including tanks.
+In Catalonia, after the July 1936 military uprising in Barcelona, the workers decided to assist in the war effort by producing weapons, including tanks.

-After the initial chaos and starting from scratch, the War Industry Commission in Catalonia was in charge of managing the production of the new armored vehicle.
+After the initial chaos and starting from scratch, the War Industry Commission in Catalonia was in charge of managing the production of the new armoured vehicle.
 During that period they built several experimental vehicles with a wide variety of uses and performances.

 After the May Days, the Republican Government took charge of the weapons and ammunition industries of all the Republican territories, including Catalan.
-Also, the Italian and German navies controlled most of the naval routes to the Iberian peninsula and because of that, the Soviet Union wasn't able to send resources via sea.
-These reasons pushed the Second Spanish Republic into building a national tank or armored vehicle.
+Also, the Italian and German navies controlled most of the naval routes to the Iberian Peninsula and because of that, the Soviet Union wasn't able to send resources via sea.
+These reasons pushed the Second Spanish Republic into building a national tank or armoured vehicle.

-The Spanish subsecretary of weapons, with the help of soviet engineers, started development of a new heavy armored vehicle in April 1937, taking the BA-6 as a reference.
+The Spanish sub-secretary of weapons, with the help of Soviet engineers, started the development of a new heavy armoured vehicle in April 1937, taking the BA-6 as a reference.
 The most famous vehicle was the AAC-1937, which was based on the chassis of the Chevrolet SD 1937 truck from General Motors Peninsular, produced in Barcelona.

 The problem was that the Chevy SD 1937 only had 2 axles, and the extra weight added by the armour made it too unstable.
-To fix it, they added axles from soviet GAZ trucks that were copies of American designs.
+To fix it, they added axles from Soviet GAZ trucks that were copies of American designs.
 The outcome was that the AAC-1937 was very similar to the BA-6, but was more agile thanks to a more powerful engine.

 Design

 The armour was made in the blast furnace of Sagunt, in Valencia.
-Another armored car similar to the BA-20 was also produced there, the UNL-35.
+Another armoured car similar to the BA-20 was also produced there, the UNL-35.
 The vehicle was protected by welded steel sheets, similar to Soviet vehicles of the time.
 The biggest differences to the BA-6 were the doors to access the engine, the wheels and the mudguard.

 The AAC-1937 usually had a crew of four operators: driver, commander, gunner and driver helper, who used the hull machine gun.
 There were several variations in weaponry and turret configuration: